NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 .. note:: MultiNMRFit silently overwrites (results and log) files if they already exist.
 So take care to copy your results elsewhere if you want to protect them from overwriting.

-*Data Loading* via Command Line Interface
+Define dataset and processing options via the Command Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To process your data, type in a terminal: